Jacob Banks: 2012–present: Breakthrough

 On 21 July 2015, Banks' second extended play entitled The Paradox was released.
 It features a guest appearance from Odd Child Recordings rapper Avelino on the track "Monster".

 In 2016, Banks was featured on Norwegian production team Seeb's release, "What Do You Love".
 The song reached number 2 on VG-lista, the official Norwegian singles chart.

 On 9 March 2017, Banks premiered his two-part narrative video, written and co-directed by himself, for his single, "Unholy War".
-The single is off his upcoming EP, 'The Boy Who Cried Freedom'.
+The single is off his EP, 'The Boy Who Cried Freedom'.

 In November 2018, he released his new album, "Village", which made No. 1 on new and upcoming albums on Spotify.

 In popular culture

 Banks' song, "Monster 2.0" was featured in the Codemasters game, Dirt 4.

 "Move With You" was featured in the EA Sports game, FIFA 15.

 In 2013, "Worthy" was played on the American TV series Suits in season 3, episode 9.

 "Unknown" was featured in the Season 3 finale of the Starz TV series Power, and received viral attention for his tremendous voice.
 This attention led to the song "Monster" featuring in the first episode of season 4.

 In 2021, “Unknown” was featured on A spinoff of the Power Series Power Book 2: Ghost Season 2 Episode 5.

 In 2018, "Unknown" was featured during the TV Series Suits in season 7, episode 13.

 "Monster" was used during the TV series "Quantico" in Season 1 Episode 2 which aired in October 2015.
 "Monster" was also sampled to create rapper Flawless real talk's song of the same name.